knifecake/steady-queue/README.md

 -- No filtering by queue
 SELECT job_id
 FROM steady_queue_ready_executions
-ORDER BY priority ASC, job_id ASC
+ORDER BY priority DESC, job_id ASC
 LIMIT ?
 FOR UPDATE SKIP LOCKED;